nwjs/nw.js/README.md

 call Node.js modules directly from the DOM and enables a new way of writing native applications with all Web technologies.

-It's created and developed in the Intel Open Source Technology Center.
+It was created in the Intel Open Source Technology Center.

 [Introduction to node-webkit (slides)](https://speakerdeck.com/u/zcbenz/p/node-webkit-app-runtime-based-on-chromium-and-node-dot-js)
 [Creating Desktop Applications With node-webkit](http://strongloop.com/strongblog/creating-desktop-applications-with-node-webkit/)